Is It Possible to Sue for a Work Accident in Louisiana?

 There are specific circumstances when a work accident in Louisiana is eligible for a personal injury lawsuit.
 Discussing your situation with a New Orleans work accident lawyer from Smiley Law Firm, LLC can help you determine whether you qualify.

-How Work Accidents Occur in Louisiana
+How a Work Accident in Louisiana Occurs

 Work accidents in Louisiana can occur for many reasons depending on the job.
 Construction jobs, maritime jobs, and transportation jobs are more dangerous than others, and accidents can involve defective machinery, toxic substances, and unsafe working conditions.
 Work accidents in office spaces can also happen because of product malfunctions, falls, or electrocutions.